ossf/wg-globalcyberpolicy/docs/CRA/stewards-playbook.md

 1. Have a vulnerability reporting process and publicly posted policy.
 2. Have a single point of contact for reporting and inquiring about vulnerabilities (e.g. [https://www.linuxfoundation.org/security](https://www.linuxfoundation.org/security))
 3. If approached by EU officials (Market Surveillance Authority (MSA), ENISA, National CSIRT, etc.) provide requested information.
-4. If a project is known to be actively exploited or if underlying Foundation infrastructure (e.g. CI/CD systems, websites, etc.) has suffered a cybersecurity incident, report to the ENISA Single Reporting Platform (SRP).
+4. If the steward is involved in development of that product and becomes aware of an actively exploited vulnerability contained in it or if underlying network and information systems provided by the steward for development (e.g. CI/CD systems, websites, etc.) has suffered a cybersecurity severe incident, report to the ENISA Single Reporting Platform (SRP).

 We will cover each of these requirements in more detail below.

-Within the CRA, multiple roles are defined.
-Predominantly, the most requirements fall on the Manufacturer category.
-A Manufacturer places a Product with Digital Elements (PDE) onto the (EU) Market and sells goods/services to consumers.
+Within the CRA, multiple economic-operator roles are defined, with the Manufacturer generally having the broadest set of obligations.
+A Manufacturer is the natural or legal person that develops or manufactures a Product with Digital Elements (PDE), or has it designed or developed, and places it on the EU market under its own name or trademark in the course of a commercial activity.
 This document focuses on the Open Source Steward role, but several of the requirements are similar between the two roles.

 ![Figure 2 Manufacturer vs Steward](images/figure-2-manufacturer-vs-steward.png "Figure 2: Manufacturer vs Steward")